syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet/Freeze-Panes.md

 ---
-title: Freeze Panes | Syncfusion
+title: Freeze or Unfreeze Panes | Syncfusion
 description: In this section, you can learn about how to use the freeze panes in an Excel worksheets using Syncfusion Essential XlsIO.
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Freeze and UnFreeze Panes
+# Freeze and UnFreeze Panes in Excel Document

 ## Freeze Panes

 Freezing panes allows you to keep a portion of the worksheet visible while you scroll through the rest of the sheet.
-The [FreezePanes](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_FreezePanes) method of the [IRange](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html) interface can be used to achieve this.
+The [FreezePanes](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_FreezePanes) method of the [IRange](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html) interface can be used to achieve this.

-You can set the first visible row and the first visible column in the non-frozen area through the [FirstVisibleRow](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_FirstVisibleRow) and [FirstVisibleColumn](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_FirstVisibleColumn) properties.
+You can set the first visible row and the first visible column in the non-frozen area through the [FirstVisibleRow](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_FirstVisibleRow) and [FirstVisibleColumn](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_FirstVisibleColumn) properties.

 N> **FirstVisibleColumn** and **FirstVisibleRow** indexes are "zero-based".